microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy2.md

 ## Introduction @showdialog

-Are you ready to add to your Adventure?
+Are you ready to add to your adventure?

 In this tutorial, you'll add the ability to make it look like you're sending information to satellites